 Hello fellow readers, If I may share a remarkable garden design story for Morristown Airport and lessons gained from how white gardens glow.

 Last on the list is my garden.
-When I make the time, it brings joy, but frustration too, as I focus on what could be better if I only could keep up.
+When I make the time, it brings joy but frustration, too, as I focus on what could be better if I only could keep up.
 I’ll bet you know that drill as well.
-It seems most of us are equipped with a not good enough button.
+It seems most of us are equipped with a not-good enough button.

 She suggested horse chestnut (Aesculus hippocastanum) to set the stage with companion plants of kousa dogwood (Cornus kousa chinensis), bottlebrush buckeye (Aesculus parviflora), and butterfly bush (Buddleja davidii’ White Profusion’) to offer a sequence of blooms through the growing season.
 Variegated Japanese silver grass (Miscanthus sinensis ‘Variegatus’), salvia (Salvia verticillata ‘White Rain’) plus white potentilla (Potentilla fruticosa ‘Abbotswood’) will be the icing on the cake.

 At 5 AM, the light barely breaking, I rose to put the finishing touches on the presentation and glanced outside.
 In my garden, the Shasta daisies glowed in their glory.
-Next to them, the husky leaves of oak leaf hydrangea and the fine elegance of variegated silver grass.
-I marveled at the vignette of perfect plant companions, and at that moment, my garden spoke to me.
+Next to them, the husky leaves of oak leaf hydrangea and the refined elegance of variegated silver grass.
+I marveled at the vignette of perfect plant companions; at that moment, my garden spoke to me.
 “I’m glorious enough.
 It’s not about being perfect.
 It’s about learning, growing, and serving others to help light up our world.”
 Thank you, dear friend, for sharing your glow.

-Column updated 2/11/21
+Column updated 2/12/23

-Tune into Gardens Glow in the Garden Dilemmas Podcast:
+There’s more to the story in the Garden Dilemmas Podcast: